 The bathymetric component of the integrated, seamless bathymetric-topographic (topobathy) DEM used in this project was obtained from the US Federal Emergency Management Agency (FEMA) Region II as part of their storm surge modelling efforts.
 The FEMA Risk Assessment, Mapping, and Planning Partners (RAMPP) team assembled the bathymetric dataset from several sources, including those form the NOAA National Geophysical Data Center (NGDC), the USACE, and local New York and New Jersey surveys.
 FEMA compiled the various datasets, along with adjacent land-based topographic datasets, at high spatial resolution and resampled to 10 meters in UTM Zone 18 (NAD83) coordinate system.
 Elevations below the zero-line referenced to North American Vertical Datum of 1988 (NAVD88) were extracted as a bathymetry-only dataset, which was integrated into the current project's seamless topobathy DEM.
 More details on the associated data sources and processing steps used by FEMA in developing the bathyemtric dataset can be found in the FEMA, 2014 document.
+The New York City DEM covers the coastlines of Staten Island, New York City, the western half of Long Island and, the western parts of the the

-The Northern New Jersey DEM covers the coastline in the area from Barnegat Township, NJ up to Perth Amboy, NJ in the north (Figure 1).
-However, to cover NTHMP requirements the DEM was converted to Mean High Water (MHW) for inundation mapping using the Vdatum software provided by NOAA (Park et al., 2003).
-The resolution of FEMA region II DEM is 1/3 arc-second (FEMA, 2014), which with respect to study location means that the North-South resolution is 10.27 meters, and East-West direction grids are 7.93 meters (computed using the latitude in the middle of the domain).
+State of Connecticut (Figure 1).
+The horizontal datum is set to be World Geodetic System of 1984 (WGS 84), and the vertical datum is North American Vertical Datum of 1988 (NAVD88).
+However, to cover NTHMP requirements the DEM was converted to Mean High Water (MHW) for inundation mapping using Vdatum software provided by NOAA (Park et al., 2003).
+The resolution of FEMA region II DEM is 1/3 arc-second (FEMA, 2014), which with respect to study location means that the North-South resolution is 10.27 meters, and East-West direction grids are 7.87 meters (computed using the latitude in the middle of the domain).
 All of the runs in this domain have been performed in Cartesian coordinates.
 The domain shown in Figure 1 is extracted from the FEMA region II DEM.
 Also, the maximum recorded elevation data was about 100 meters and there were no data available for higher elevated area.
-However, since the tsunami did not inundated those areas at all (Several test runs were performed to make sure), a fixed value equal to the maximum recorded elevation was chosen for those areas (White parts shown in Figure 1).
+However, since the tsunami did not inundated those areas at all (Several test runs were performed to make sure), a fixed value equal to the maximum recorded elevation was chosen for those areas (The parts without depth values within the box shown in Figure 1).
 Considering the coverage area of this grid, the difference between Cartesian grid and spherical grid (Simply comparing the total length of domain in Cartesian grid and spherical grid) is about 1.5 meters for the whole domain.
 This means that the average offset for each point is of $O(10^{-6})$ meters.
 Therefore, because of the negligible differences between Cartesian and spherical grids, this grid was used as Cartesian grid directly to capture fully nonlinear effects of the tsunamis nearshore.
 Further information about this grid is also given in Table 1.

 In the USA the period to determine MHW spans 19 years and is referred to as the National Tidal Datum Epoch.
 For this project, inundation mapping processes have been performed with MHW datum maps following NTHMP requirements (see Appendix C).
 There are different approaches to relate MHW to NAVD88 values in the literature, and also, one can use existing datum conversion models to investigate the difference (e.g. Vdatum generated by NOAA).
 However, it should be noted that the difference between these values is not constant for the whole domain.
-For Barnegat Inlet, NJ, MHW is at NAVD88+33.2 cm.
-For Sandy Hook, NJ, MHW is at NAVD+58.2 cm.
+For Atlantic Beach, NY MHW is at NAVD88+51.5 cm.
+For Port Jefferson, NY in the Long Island Sound MHW is at NAVD+95.1 cm.